 Perhaps it’s just me and the circles I run in, but social media has recently become a distraction.
 A distraction to writing, that is.
 It looks like this: I’m writing — whether a blog post, article, or book, something career related — and my mind starts to drift.
 So I open a tab and start skimming through Facebook.
 Before you know it, I’m embroiled in a controversy or following links to a good article or fuming about some political scandal or puzzling over a weird news story.
 Whatever.
 After twenty minutes or so, I get back to what I should be writing and I’ve lost my mojo.
 I’m staring at the place I left off, trying to massage my brain into creative compliance.
 Multiply that pattern over the course of a day and you’ve spent far more time on social media than you have actually writing.
+If you’re worried that you’re losing followers, then just go to Gramblast where you can actually buy new followers and likes for your account.

 Does that ever happen to you?